Alma, Arkansas

-Alma is a city in Crawford County, Arkansas, United States.
+Alma is a city in Crawford County, in far western Arkansas, United States.
 It is located within the Arkansas River Valley at the edge of the Ozark Mountains; the city is the sixth largest in the Fort Smith metropolitan area.
 The population was 5,419 at the 2010 Census.
-The city is located at the intersection of Interstates 40 and 49.
+Interstates 40 and 49 were constructed to intersect near the existing city.

 History

-Alma was incorporated in 1874 and the economy was largely agricultural until the introduction of the canning industry.
+Alma was incorporated in 1874.
+Its economy was largely agricultural until the introduction of the canning industry.
 Today, the city claims the title of "Spinach Capital of the World".

-In his book Washington Goes to War, David Brinkley described Alma's participation in the World War II effort:
+In his book Washington Goes to War (1996), David Brinkley described Alma's participation in the World War II effort:

 In the town of Alma, Arkansas (population 776), one-fourth of the girls in the 1944 high school graduating class signed up to leave for Washington, and several of their teachers cast aside their low-paying jobs and went with them, all of them climbing aboard a Pullman car for their first train ride, looking for more money and excitement than they had any reasonable expectation of finding in Alma.
+Many people migrated from small towns to the capital seeking jobs as the government and associated businesses expanded to run the war effort.